 Apple Lightning to USB-C Cable – Most Trusted USB-C to Lightning Cable

-To unlock Fast Charge on your iPhone you need a USB-C to Lightning cable (and an 18W+ adaptor).
+To unlock Fast Charge on your iPhone you need a USB-C to Lightning cable (and at least an 18W adaptor).
 Apple’s variant might be one of the more expensive examples, but it’s also the most trustworthy, hailing direct from Apple itself.

 Available in 0.5m, 1m and 2m lengths, the Apple Lightning to USB-C cable is available in just one colour: iconic Apple white.
 Do note that it can get rather grimy fast.